Bulgarian government resigns after weeks of street protests

 Last week, Zhelyazkov’s government withdrew its 2026 budget plan, the first drafted in euros, after protests erupted over proposals to raise social security contributions and taxes on dividends to fund higher state spending.

-Despite the retreat, demonstrations have continued in a country that has held seven national elections in the past four years, most recently in October 2024, amid deep political and social divisions.
+Despite the retreat, demonstrations continued in a country that has held seven national elections in the past four years, most recently in October 2024, amid deep political divisions.

-“This (resignation) is the first step towards Bulgaria becoming a normal European country,” said Asen Vassilev, the leader of the opposition ‘We Continue the Change’ party.
+“This (resignation) is the first step towards Bulgaria becoming a normal European country,” said Asen Vassilev, leader of the opposition Continue the Change – Democratic Bulgaria (CC-DB), the party that filed a no-confidence motion.

-President Rumen Radev, who earlier this week urged the government to quit, echoed that sentiment on Thursday: “Between the voice of the people and the fear of the mafia – listen to the public squares!” he wrote in a message to lawmakers on Facebook.

-Under Bulgaria’s constitution, Radev will now ask parties in parliament to try to form a new government.
-If they fail – as appears likely – he will appoint an interim administration to run the country until new elections can be held.
+President Rumen Radev will now ask the parties represented in parliament to try to form a new government.
+If they fail – as appears likely – he will appoint an interim administration to run the country until a new election can be held.

+Boyko Borissov, leader of the centre-right GERB party that led the outgoing coalition, defended its record, which included ushering Bulgaria into the European Union’s open-border Schengen zone and completing preparations to join the euro.

+“We have nothing to be ashamed of over these past 11 months,” Borissov told a news conference at his party’s headquarters.
+“After today, we will be a strong opposition; we will work to win the (next) elections.”